XML RSSGet our feed

 Dionysius of Halicarnassus, 60-7 BC, in Roman Antiquities, explains how Aristodemus Malacus, 504 BC, tyrant of Cumae [situated northwest of Naples, the first Greek colony on the Italian mainland], made the male children of Cumae effeminate (meaning soft or womanly, not homosexual), so they would not rise up against him.

-In ancient Greek society, the education of young men involved separation from effeminizing, womanly influence.
+In ancient Greek society, a young man's education involved separation from effeminizing womanly influence.

 Young men were educated by older male friends of the family, who taught sports, ethics, fighting and philosophy in the gymnasium.